brikis98/yevgeniy-brikman-homepage/_posts/2012-02-19-got-slow-download-but-fast-upload.md

 1. Go to [http://192.168.1.1](http://192.168.1.1/) and login to your router.
-If you've never done this, look for instructions that came with your router or do a google search to find the default username and password.
+If you've never done this, look for instructions that came with your router or do a Google search to find the default username and password.
 1. Find a page that has **QoS** settings.
 For the E1200, you need to click on "Applications &amp; Gaming" and select the "QoS" sub-menu.
 1. **Disable WMM Support**.